All Episodes

 But the main problem is that they are here working in jobs that unemployed Americans and legal immigrants should have first access to.

-So I don't think that there may be a point in time when we can move to some kind of legalization for certain illegal aliens who are here, but we cannot do that until enforcement is restored so that we won't repeat the mistakes of the past once, where the amnesty came at the beginning and then the enforcement promises were never met.
+So I don't think that there may be a point in time when we can move to some kind of legalization for certain illegal aliens who are here, but we cannot do that until enforcement is restored so that we won't repeat the mistakes of the past where the amnesty came at the beginning and then the enforcement promises were never met.

-We need to restore enforcement first, make sure that's working so that the anyone who is legalized is not replaced by more illegal immigrants who come in with the expectation of eventually getting amnesty.
+We need to restore enforcement first, make sure that's working so that anyone who is legalized is not replaced by more illegal immigrants who come in with the expectation of eventually getting amnesty.

-So I don't want to say that's completely off the table but you know we need to recognize first of all that illegal immigration is not this benign thing that does you know it disadvantages Americans and legal immigrants in the workforce and secondly it you know we we have to do things in the proper sequence to make sure that it actually helps solve the problem.
+So I don't want to take that completely off the table, but we need to recognize, first of all, that illegal immigration is not this benign thing that does, you know, it disadvantages Americans and legal immigrants in the workforce.

-See that sequence there is and I agree with everything you're saying.
+See, that sequence there is, and I agree with everything you're saying.

-That sequence though is where I'm concerned because from a law enforcement perspective if you can get certain people to come out and expose themselves and say this is who I am and give them uh g that not not only are you giving them an opportunity but you're also now you can track them.
+That sequence, though, is where I'm concerned, because from a law enforcement perspective, if you can get certain people to come out and expose themselves and say, this is who I am, and give them, not only are you giving them an opportunity, but you're also, now you can track them, now you have their fingerprints, now you have, you know, you have them on contract.

-The the problem I'm seeing with this whole process is what you're talking about, the process of not going too far too fast one way, and then the other problem is the resources and manpower to go and get the bad people and the people who are breaking laws.
+The problem I'm seeing with this whole process is what you're talking about, the process of not going too far too fast one way, and then the other problem is the resources and manpower to go and get the bad people and the people who are breaking laws.

-If you have a fake ID, bring that in, you're gonna surrender that and we're gonna give you a real ID.
+If you have a fake ID, bring that in.

 I mean, something like that.